Rust at scale: packages, crates, and modules

 Quasi-circular dependencies

-To understand this issue, we'll first have to learn about Cargo build profiles.
-Build profiles are named compiler configurations that cargo uses when compiling a crate.
+To understand this issue, we’ll first learn about Cargo build profiles.
+Build profiles are named compiler configurations.
 For example:

 release

-This is the profile that you want to use for the binaries you deploy to production.
+The profile for production binaries.
 Highest optimization level, disabled debug assertions, long compile times.
-Cargo uses this profile when you run
+Cargo uses this profile when you run cargo build --release.

 dev

-This is the profile that you use for the normal development cycle, the profile that you get when you run cargo build.
-Debug asserts and overflow checks are enabled, optimizations are disabled for much faster compile times.
+The profile for the normal development cycle.
+Debug asserts and overflow checks are enabled, optimizations are disabled for faster compile times.
+Cargo uses this profile when you run cargo build.

 test

 Mostly the same as the dev profile.
+When you test a library crate, cargo builds the library with the test profile and injects the main function executing the test harness.
 This profile is enabled when you run cargo test.
-When you test a library crate, cargo builds this library with a test profile and injects the main function that executes the test harness.
-Cargo builds dependencies of the crate being tested using the dev profile.
+Cargo builds dependencies of the crate under test using the dev profile.

-Imagine now that you have a package with a fancy library foo.
-You want to have good test coverage for that library, and you want the tests to be easy to write.
-So you introduce another package, foo-test-utils, that make testing code that works with foo significantly easier.
+Imagine now that you have a package with a library foo.
+You want good test coverage and the tests to be easy to write.
+So you introduce another package with many test utilities for foo, foo-test-utils.

 Contents of foo/Cargo.toml.